-The Bell Super DH is the successor of the Bell Super 3R, taking the idea of the 3R and evolving it into a more advanced, downhill-certified helmet which is ideal for pretty much any rider out there.
+The Bell Super DH is the successor of the Bell Super 3R.
+It has taken the basic idea of the 3R and evolving it into a more advanced, downhill-certified helmet.
+The Super DH is pretty much ideal for pretty much any rider out there.

-Having the downhill certification basically means it’s a little bulkier and has a few more features in order to meet the downhill testing criteria.
+Having the downhill certification basically means it’s a little bulkier than the 3R.
+But it also has a few more safety features in order to meet the downhill testing criteria.

-The helmet is breathable, still very lightweight and provides an excellent option for the rider who enjoys heading out on park laps (where the chin bar is needed) as well as long trail rides (where the chin bar is not so necessary).
+The helmet is breathable, lightweight and provides an excellent option for a rider who enjoys heading out on park laps (where the chin bar is needed) as well as long trail rides (where the chin bar is not so necessary).

 Design and Construction Comparison

-The style of the two helmets, despite having been designed by the same team, is quite different.
+Despite the same team of designers working on the helmet, the style of the two lids is very different.
 Visibly, the chin bar on the Super 3R is longer and thinner, and there are quite a few more vents on the helmet.
 The Super DH looks a bit more serious; the visor is a bit longer, and the buckle where the chin bar attaches is a bit more discrete.

-In terms of construction, the two helmets are constructed quite differently.
-Both are constructed using in-mold technology which means the outer polycarbonate shell is molded to the foam layer, creating a studier, more durable helmet.
+You will find that both helmets are constructed using in-mold technology.
+This means the outer polycarbonate shell is molded to the foam layer, creating a studier, more durable helmet.
 But that’s where the similarities in construction stop.

-As stated earlier, the Super 3R is not Downhill-certified.
-It is still certified to normal helmet standards (CPSC) and has the additional benefits of MIPS (Multi-directional Impact System) and the chin bar when in use.
+As stated earlier, the Super 3R is not downhill-certified.
+It is still certified to normal helmet standards (CPSC).
+But it also has the additional benefits of MIPS (Multi-directional Impact System) and the chin bar when in use.

 Both helmets have good coverage around the rear of the head, which prevents back hits to the back of the skull in a crash.
-It also stops the head being nicked by sticks or a sharp stone.
+It also stops sticks or stones harming the back of your head.

 The Bell Super 3R has a very good ventilation system, with 23 vents on the helmet, including an over brow port which takes the air in as you ride and circulates it through the helmet.
 It also has six vents on the chin bar to ensure that part of the head doesn’t get too warm either.

 The Bell Super DH has slightly fewer vents, 19 on the shell, and two over brow ports.
 There are four vents on the chin bar too.
-The very clever advantage of the Super DH is that the gap between the two foam layers allows for air to circulate through the helmet, creating a very efficient cooling system.
+The advantage of the Super DH is that the gap between the two foam layers allows for air to circulate through the helmet, creating a very efficient cooling system.
 The air taken in through the ports circulates through the gap, keeping your head cool even when in full-face mode.
-There is also a sweat guide pad which is designed to pull the sweat that builds up on the brow pad away from the front of the helmet, so it doesn’t go near your eyes or eyewear.
+There is also a sweat guide pad which is designed to pull the sweat that builds up on the brow pad away from the front of the helmet.
+It then doesn’t go near your eyes or eyewear.

 The Super 3R is lighter than the Super DH, but only just.
 For a size medium, with the chin bar attached, the Super 3R weighs in at 784g whereas the Super DH is 66 grams heavier at 850 g.
 You will likely notice that these are two very light full-face helmets!
 Fox’s Rampage Pro Carbon Full face weighs in at 1,220 g for a small to medium size, and one of the lightest downhill-certified helmets- the Troy Lee Designs D4 at 960g.